It’s rare that one technology has the power to improve an entire industry, but machine learning is doing just that for scientists.

 Regardless of the specific subjects they study, machine learning allows them to make discoveries faster than they otherwise could.
 As such, it’s possible to make rapid progress that could benefit society at large in ways not even imagined yet.

-Speeding up Clustering and Ranking of Huge Amounts of Data
+Speeding up Clustering and Ranking

 Scientists often process data through means called clustering and ranking.
 Clustering involves focusing on things sharing common characteristics.
 Then, ranking puts them in order of importance as defined by certain parameters.